convoluted-m/blog/content/about/index.md

 Hi, I'm Martyna and I’m a language nerd.

+_Thank you for popping in._

-I discovered that reading poetry isn’t as cool as it used to be a few centuries ago so I switched to Machine Learning (ML).
+I realized that reading poetry isn’t as cool as it used to be a few centuries ago and I switched to NLP.

-On a more serious note, I’m a linguist who journeyed into the world of Natural Language Processing (NLP) and Conversational Artificial Intelligence (AI) and managed to dig so many rabbit holes in the process that I wanted to share some of those explorations with you.
-Thank you for coming. _Would you like a cup of tea?_
+On a more serious note, I’m a linguist who journeyed into the world of Natural Language Processing (NLP) and Conversational Artificial Intelligence (CAI).
+I managed to dig many rabbit holes in the process so I thought I would share some of those explorations with you.
+That's how "Convoluted Meanings" came into being!
+More about blog idea [here](https://convolutedmeanings.com/meta/why-convoluted-meanings/).

-My interests span: NLP, AI assistants, translation, knowledge management, and more.
-These all sound like very lofty and aloof subjects but I promise you there is a job in there.
-I might weave into those topics some reflections on inclusion because of [my personal journey](https://owntrail.com/trail/convoluted_m).
+_PS Did I tell you I love books?_
 ![One of my bookshelves](images/books.png)

+## Nerd Alert!

+As you have already guessed my name gives Central European vibes.
+Yes, I'm originally from Poland!

-_P.S._ If you are wondering how to pronounce my first name (let’s start with the easier one), please click on the icon below:
+If you're wondering how to pronounce my first name (let’s start with the easier one), I will make your life easier:

 {{< rawhtml >}}
 <figure>